MobiComKitCustomizations/mobi-com-kit/README.md

 Step 7: Login or create user account: new RegisterUserClientService(activity).createAccount("", "<USER_PHONE_NUMBER"); If it is a new user, new user account will get created else existing user will be logged in to the application.

+Step 8: Start SlidingPaneActivity from your app activity to open messaging interface.
+Intent intent = new Intent(this, SlidingPaneActivity.class);
+startActivity(intent);